Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 4. **Prohibited Remote Shells:** Containers MUST NOT include remote shells such as `sshd` or `telnet`.

-5. **Lifecycle Management:** Containers MUST have a defined maximum lifetime, after which they need to be rebuilt with updated OS dependencies.
+5. **Lifecycle Management:** Containers MUST have a defined maximum lifetime, after which they need to be rebuild with updated OS packages.

 6. **Labeling:**
    Containers MUST have labels that indicate the application or service they belong to and the responsible team.